john-hexis/iOSTranceLibrary/README.md

-# TranceLibrary
+# iOSTranceLibrary

-A description of this package.
+An various of library by John-Hexis